Open-UAS/Open-UAS.github.io/docs/Software/Simulation.md

 Gazebo is a linux only application so we will be running it either through WSL 2 or natively on linux:

 ::: warning
-If you plan to use Docker to run the simulation, the current container comes Gazebo 9 only.
+If you plan to use Docker to run the simulation, there are only docker containers for Gazebo 9 and Gazebo 11.
 Local and Docker versions of gazebo must match to work correctly.
+The docker script will attempt to find the verison on you machine, otherwise it will default to Gazebo 9.
 You can check your local gazebo version by running `gazebo --version`
 :::

 ### Windows with WSL 2